tycharlie99/my-neovim/README.md

 ### Folding

 - `za`: Toggle the fold under the cursor
 - `zo`: Open the fold under the cursor
 - `zO`: Open the all folds under the cursor
 - `zc`: Close the fold under the cursor
 - `zC`: Close the all folds under the cursor
 - `zM`: Toggle all folds

+## License

+This project is licensed under the MIT License.
+The license is effective retroactively, applying to all source code, documentation, and related materials created from the project's inception in 2024 up to the present date.
+By using or distributing this software, you agree to be bound by the terms of this license throughout the entire period of development and maintenance.